 Sharon Horseshoe League - The League has existed since approximately 1980.
 League players come from Sharon and neighboring towns, including Royalton, Tunbridge, and Barnard.
-Horseshoe pits are located on private lands adjacent to the Sharon Park & Ride lot and the Congregational Church.
+Horseshoe pits are located on the Town Common adjacent to the Sharon Park & Ride lot and the Congregational Church.
 This seasonal recreation program is self-sustaining and there are no immediate needs or issues outstanding.